lirantal/Proactive-Controls-for-JavaScript-Supply-Chain-Security/README.md

 CI systems and their ecosystem may provide 3rd-party plugins to assist in the build process.
 Using these creates an exposure to supply chain security concerns.

 - ✅ Always use an immutable version tag such as a stable release (`v1`) or a version hash
-- ❌ Do not use a `latest` or `master` version modifiers, which could resolve in CI run-time to unvetted and potentially malicious versions of artifacts that they pull in during the build.
+- ❌ Do not use a `latest` or `master` version modifiers, which could resolve in CI run-time to un-vetted and potentially malicious versions of artifacts that they pull in during the build.

 ### Secure use of secrets in CI

 CI systems may need access to secrets in the form of publish tokens, APIs keys or other credentials.

-- ✅ Always use the CI system secrets stroage mechanism
+- ✅ Always use the CI system secrets storage mechanism
 - ❌ Never store secrets in any form, such as configuration file in cache, general plaintext environment variables, or other methods which print to the build logs.

 ### Do not expose sensitive data via cache keys